Portkey-AI/portkey-cookbook/ai-gateway/smart-fallback-with-model-optimized-prompts.md

 }
 ```

 The `targets` is an array of objects ordered by preference in favor of _Anthropic_ and then on to _OpenAI_.
-The Prompt IDs generated after prompt templates are created are now used to reference in these Gateway Configs.

 Pass these `config`s at instance creation from Portkey